 Credit is a key financial indicator of a consumer’s financial health.
-To put it simply, if you can properly manage your credit, that’s a good sign that you have stable finances.
+To put it simply, if you can properly manage your credit (without getting into credit card debt), that’s a good sign that you have stable finances.
 There are also other advantages of having a credit card that consumers may not be aware of.
 The key, however, is how you use it!

 6 Advantages of Having a Credit Card

 Credit is essentially a tool for consumers to use.
 How well they use that tool to their advantage will impact their credit score.
 Let’s look at some of the advantages of having a credit card.

 - Rewards.
 A majority of credit cards have a rewards program, but it is important that consumers do their research and see which rewards cards work best for them.
 Consumers don’t want to overspend just to increase their rewards points.
 Depending on your card, points can be earned by buying flights or just putting gas into the car.

 - Build credit history.
 Making purchases with a credit card and paying it off each month by the due date is a perfect way to build a good credit history.
 The better the credit, the more likely lenders will offer good interest rates.